Hmrinal/Mechanized-Sprinkling-System/README.md

 ## Conclusion

 The earlier rainwater harvesting systems were feasible but they required much human effort and attention.
-Through this project we have aimed to simplify the human efforts by teaming up the traditional idea of water harvesting with the latest technology of Internet of Things.
+Through this project we have aimed to simplify the human efforts by teaming up the traditional idea of water harvesting with the latest technology of `Internet of Things`.
 This innovative and modified idea keeps a track of the water that is stored during the rain showers in cisterns and also switches the supply during supply cut-off at adverse times.